 - You can also set daily, weekly, and monthly spending goals that remind you to stay within your budget.

 The card and Mogo spending account come at no fee.
 However, while the features are decent and helpful enough, especially when they don’t cost you a penny, the Mogo platform ‘s spending feature might not be able to hold out on its own compared to other free alternatives.
-The cashback is nice, but it’s oriented more towards investing (since it’s in Bitcoin) and less so towards spending.

 However, in the context of what else comes with it when you become a member of the Mogo platform, it’s worth a try.
 If you are already on your way to becoming more financially disciplined, MogoSpend will likely help you.